javierchuaby/Splend/README.md

 Once you have installed all the dependencies, you can run the app using Expo CLI.

-1.  **Start the Expo development server**:
+1.  **Run the app**:
+    Ensure that you have XCode installed on your device.
     ```bash
-    npx expo start
+    npx expo run:ios
     ```
-    This will open a new tab in your browser with the Expo DevTools, which provides various options to run your app.

-2.  **Run the app**:

-    *   **Run on iOS Simulator**:
-        This app is currently only being developed with iOS in mind.
-Expo gets the app running in Android, iOS, and web, but there might be certain packages or UI design elements that don't completely work.
+    This will run the app in the iOS Simulator.